ArchitRastogi20/cultural-specificity-classifier/README.md

-Here is a **brief, formal outermost `README.md`** that clearly distinguishes the two approaches and points to the correct folders.

----

 # Cultural Specificity Classifier

 This repository contains two complementary approaches for classifying items based on their degree of cultural specificity.
 The task involves assigning each item to one of three classes: Cultural Agnostic, Cultural Representative, or Cultural Exclusive.